 05 of 05

-Now that you've got a huge pot of vegetarian baked beans, or perhaps you've just got some leftovers to use up, here's a few ideas.
+Now that you've got a huge pot of vegetarian baked beans, or perhaps you've just got some leftovers to use up, here are a few ideas.
 Baked beans add plenty of healthy fiber and protein to just about any vegetarian or vegan meal.